Toronto newcomer family: RRSP, childcare, or buying sooner?

 Canada-specific notes

-- CCB is real but eligibility-sensitive: this pack does not hardcode Canada Child Benefit as a baseline income stream for this higher-income band.
-If you expect a meaningful amount, add it as a monthly income entry and keep it conservative.
+- CCB is real but eligibility-sensitive: this pack does not treat Canada Child Benefit as a baseline income stream for this higher-income band.
+If you expect a meaningful amount, reflect it conservatively when you personalise the scenario.

 - FHSA / RRSP / TFSA sequencing: for first-home goals, FHSA is structurally attractive when eligible; RRSP can help at higher marginal tax rates but HBP withdrawals add future repayment drag; TFSA remains the most flexible shock absorber for newcomer uncertainty.